gitomiko/zephyr00t-hyprland/README.md

 This repository is not intended as a drop-in configuration or starter kit.
 It reflects a personal workflow and evolves slowly through daily use.

-Feel free to explore, adapt, or borrow ideas — but treat the window manager layer with care.
+Feel free to explore, adapt, or borrow ideas — thank you :)

 ---